 Few things embolden us to say unkind things more than a computer keyboard.
 Many men and women type mean, slanderous emails and comments.
 They come out so fast their fingers can barely keep up with the toxic words that appear before them on the screen.

 We’ve all seen these nasty messages.
-They seem to be everywhere we look online and often show up on our Facebook wall or email inboxes.
+They seem to be everywhere we look online and often show up on our social media or inboxes.

 A couple of weeks ago I spoke to several pastors and asked them, “How many of you have received a nasty email in the last six months?”
 Every single person in the room raised their hand—including me.